 We conduct our business primarily through our PRC subsidiaries and the VIEs in China.
 Our business operations in China are governed by PRC laws and regulations.
 As of the date of this annual report, our PRC subsidiaries and the VIEs have received all material permissions that are, or may be, required for our business operations in China, and no material permission has been denied from us by relevant authorities in China, except those as disclosed in "-D. Risk Factors-Risks Relating to Our Business and Industry-Our lack of an Internet audio-visual program transmission license has exposed, and may continue to expose, us to administrative sanctions, including the banning of our paid mobile video services and video advertising services, which would materially and adversely affect our business and results of operation," "-D. Risk Factors-Risks Relating to Our Business and Industry-Our lack of an Internet news license may expose us to administrative sanctions, including an order to cease our Internet information services or to cease the Internet access services provided by third parties to us.
-In 2022, approximately 87.1% of our total revenues were derived from Internet information services and services that relied on Internet access services from third parties," "-D. Risk Factors-Risks Relating to Our Business and Industry-Failure to obtain NRTA's approval for introducing and broadcasting foreign television programs could have a material adverse effect on our ability to conduct our business," "-D. Risk Factors-Risks Relating to Our Business and Industry-If we fail to obtain or maintain all applicable permits and approvals, or fail to comply with PRC regulations, relating to Internet publishing services, our ability to conduct our digital reading business and certain other businesses could be affected and we could be subject to penalties and other administrative sanctions."
-Given the uncertainties of interpretation and implementation of relevant laws and regulations and the enforcement practice by relevant government
+In 2022, approximately 87.1% of our total revenues were derived from Internet information services and services that relied on Internet access services from third parties," "-D. Risk Factors-Risks Relating to Our Business and Industry-Failure to obtain NRTA's approval for introducing and broadcasting foreign television programs could have a material adverse effect on our ability to conduct our business," "-D. Risk Factors-Risks Relating to Our Business and Industry-Failure to obtain certain permits for our advertising services that contain drug-related information would subject us to penalties," and "-D. Risk Factors-Risks Relating to Our Business and Industry-If we fail to obtain or maintain all applicable permits and approvals, or fail to comply with PRC regulations, relating to Internet publishing services, our ability to conduct our digital reading business and certain other businesses could be affected and we could be subject to penalties and other administrative sanctions."
+Given the uncertainties of interpretation and implementation of relevant laws and regulations and the enforcement practice by relevant government authorities, we may be required to obtain additional licenses, permits, filings or approvals for the functions and services of our platform in the future.